apache/flink/docs/content/docs/dev/table/procedures.md

   }
 }

-// decouples the type inference from evaluation methods,
+// decouples the type inference from call methods,
 // the type inference is entirely determined by the function hints
 @ProcedureHint(
   input = Array(new DataTypeHint("INT"), new DataTypeHint("INT")),